 5. If We Hire You As Our Operations Manager, What Will You Do First As A Newly Appointed Manager?

-Here, the interviewer is interested in knowing how you will get started as an operations manager.
+Here, the interviewer is interested in knowing how you will start as an operations manager.

 Tip 1: Describe one action you would undertake after assuming your job